 Based on the number of cotyledons, all vascular plants are classified into dicots and monocots.
 Most monocotyledons are angiosperms and the seed contains one embryonic leaf.
 Some examples are ginger, onions, and wheat.
 Dicotyledons have two embryonic leaves on the seed.
 Some examples are pea, lentils, beans, etc. The root system of both these types of plants has unique, distinguishable characteristics.
 We will study them in this article.
 The anatomy of monocot and dicot roots are explained in the article.

 A monocot root shows 5 distinct regions.
 We will discuss each of them in the following.
 The components of the monocot root system are described below.

-Cortex: It is made up of multi-layered oval parenchymatous cells and has intercellular spaces.
-These spaces help in gas exchange and storage of starch.
-In monocots, few layers of cortex below the epiblema give rise to a layer called exodermis which is made from multi-layered cuticularised sclerenchyma cells.
+It is made up of multi-layered oval parenchymatous cells and has intercellular spaces.
+These spaces help in the gas exchange and storage of starch.
+In monocots, a few layers of cortex below the epiblema give rise to a layer called exodermis which is made from multi-layered cuticularised sclerenchyma cells.

-Epiblema: It is uniseriate, colorless, thin-walled, and without intercellular spaces.
+It is uniseriate, colourless, thin-walled, and without intercellular spaces.
 The epiblema produces unicellular root hairs.
 Stomata and cuticle are absent.

-Cortex: It is thin-walled and made from polygonal or circular parenchymatous cells that usually have intercellular spaces.
-It is responsible for the transportation of salts and water from root hairs to the center of the root.
+It is thin-walled and made from polygonal or circular parenchymatous cells that usually have intercellular spaces.
+It is responsible for the transportation of salts and water from root hairs to the centre of the root.

-The differences between dicot root and monocot root are narrated below:
+The differences between dicot root and monocot root are enumerated below